 Articulated Credits

-Students who successfully complete one of the Career Academies have the option of receiving credit in identified colleges.
+Students who successfully complete one of the Career Academies may have the option of receiving credit at identified colleges.
 The number of credits range from 3 to 12, depending on the Academy and the College.

 Credit by Examination